dfinity/interface-spec/spec/md-spec/ic-interface-spec.md

 The IC Bitcoin API is considered EXPERIMENTAL.
 Canister developers must be aware that the API may evolve in a non-backward-compatible way.
 :::

 The Bitcoin functionality is exposed via the management canister.
 Information about Bitcoin can be found in the [Bitcoin developer guides](https://developer.bitcoin.org/devguide/).
 Invoking the functions of the Bitcoin API will cost cycles.
-The concrete costs for each function are yet to be determined.
+We refer the reader to the [Bitcoin documentation](https://internetcomputer.org/docs/current/developer-docs/integrations/bitcoin/bitcoin-how-it-works) for further relevant information and the [IC pricing page](https://internetcomputer.org/docs/current/developer-docs/deploy/computation-and-storage-costs) for information on pricing for the Bitcoin mainnet and testnet.

 ### IC method `bitcoin_get_utxos` {#ic-bitcoin_get_utxos}